-Soil pollution is basically about contaminating the land surface of the earth through dumping urban waste matter indiscriminately, dumping of industrial waste, mineral exploitation and misusing the soil by harmful agricultural practices.
+Soil pollution is basically about contaminating the land surface of the earth through dumping urban wastages indiscriminately, dumping of industrial waste, mineral exploitation and misusing the soil by harmful agricultural practices.

-Soil is being polluted due to the extensive use of fertilizer in agriculture lands and water logging.
+Soil pollution is occurring from extensive use of fertilizer in the agriculture lands and water logging.
 Extensive use of fertilizer is changing the bio-chemical composition and the lands are loosing their productivity day by day.
 At the same way, water logging for four months in a year is settling non decomposable materials on lands and the lands are being polluted.
 Water logging, over time leads to the soaking of soils, impeding agricultural production.
 The water applied in excess as a stock pollutant accumulates in the underground hydrological system and causes damage to production.